-Editor's note: How Traffic Correlation ID is designed is FFS.
+If the indication of the traffic correlation or EAS Correlation is set in the PCC rule that includes an application identifier and a Set ID, the SMF can use the Set ID to determine that the UE belongs to a set of UEs identified by the combination of application identifier and Set ID and the corresponding application traffic in the PDU Session needs to use a common DNAI or common EAS for the set of UEs, respectively.

 The PCF may, optionally, use service experience analytics per UP path, as defined in clause 6.4.3 of TS 23.288 [50], to provide an updated list of DNAI(s) to the SMF.